A link to reset your password has been sent to your email

 Departing Porto Venere, you hug the coast passing La Spezia naval base and continue passing Lerici crossing the Magra to Carrara before moving inland to Massa where you take a short refreshment break.
 You then enter twisty mountain roads that continue to Orto Botanico delle Alpi Apuane “Pellegrini-Ansaldi”, a botanical garden established in 1966 to conserve and enhance the flora of the Apuan Alps.
 It belongs to the Municipality of Massa and it is currently managed by the non-profit association.
 Best change out of your riding boots if you want to fully explore because it can be a bit of a hike but the mountain views are a great reward for the effort.

-You continue on mountain roads and ride through a long tunnel on the Strada Provinciale di Arni which is over 1-kilometre long.
+You continue on mountain roads and ride through a long tunnel on the Strada Provinciale di Arni which is over 1-kilometer long.
 You drop down from the mountains back to the coast where you stop at Lido di Camaiore for lunch and a paddle in the sea.

 As you depart Lido, you pass Lago di Massaciuccoli.
 The composer Puccini lived in the village of Torre del Lago that nestles between the lake and the sea.

 You will be staying at the Best Western Grand Hotel Royal Viareggio on the coast about 18 miles west of Lucca.
 After checking in, you make a further trip past the lake to arrive in Pisa.
 The main sites in Pisa such as the Domo and the tower always have queues so those who wish to see inside the Domo or climb the tower should purchase tickets and book an appointed time.
-This will minimise waiting times and you can wander off to see other parts of Pisa and return at the allotted time.
+This will minimize waiting times and you can wander off to see other parts of Pisa and return at the allotted time.